-This summary is based on the assumptions that the Trust currently qualifies and will continue to qualify or be deemed to qualify at all times as a "unit trust" and a "mutual fund trust" within the meaning of the Tax Act.
-If the Trust were not to qualify as a mutual fund trust at any time, the income tax considerations described below would, in some respects, be materially and adversely different.
+This summary is based on the assumptions that the Trust currently qualifies and will continue to qualify at all times as a "unit trust" and a "mutual fund trust" within the meaning of the Tax Act.
+If the Trust were not to qualify as a mutual fund trust at all times, the income tax considerations described below would, in some respects, be materially and adversely different.